Statement from Mayor Brian Smith on the death of Town Archivist Mary Watson

 The Archives houses numerous displays and historic artifacts and memorabilia from the early 1800's to more modern periods, including vintage photographs, newspapers, maps, written documents, paintings, postcards and books.
 The Archives has been working diligently on digitizing a large portion of the collection and requests can be made to view specific items by contacting the Archives Coordinator.
-Visitors are welcome to view the curated displays and to request to view maps and other documents in our reading room.

-Donations |
+Donations - Spotlight |

 Consider making a donation to the Archives so that the history of the Town of Wasaga Beach can be preserved.
 Check your attic, basement, garage.
 We accept donations by appointment only from individuals and families, community organizations, businesses and local government.
+Items may include but are not limited to the following:

 Please contact the Archives Coordinator if you wish to discuss a donation by emailing archiveco@wasagabeach.com or calling directly at 705-300-0203. |